carbon-language/carbon-lang/docs/design/generics/terminology.md

 DoAdd(apple, orange);
 ```

+The type of an interface parameters and associated constants is commonly a
+[facet type](#facet-type), but not always.
+For example, one might have an
+integer type and be used to specify the size of an array type.

 ## Type constraints

-Type constraints restrict which types are legal for template or checked
+Type constraints restrict which types are legal for generic parameters or
-parameters or associated types.
-They help define semantics under which they
+associated facets.
+They help define semantics under which they should be called,
-should be called, and prevent incorrect calls.
+and prevent incorrect calls.

 In general there are a number of different type relationships we would like to
 express, for example:

 -   This function accepts two containers.
 The container types may be different,
     but the element types need to match.
--   For this container interface we have associated types for iterators and
+-   For this container interface we have associated facets for iterators and
     elements.
 The iterator type's element type needs to match the container's
     element type.
--   An interface may define an associated type that needs to be constrained to
+-   An interface may define an associated facet that needs to be constrained to
     implement some interfaces.
 -   This type must be [compatible](#compatible-types) with another type.
 You
     might use this to define alternate implementations of a single interfaces,
     such as sorting order, for a single type.

-Note that type constraints can be a restriction on one type parameter or
+Note that type constraints can be a restriction on one facet parameter or
-associated type, or can define a relationship between multiple types.
+associated facet, or can define a relationship between multiple facets.

 ## References